 Cautions

 After the instrument is switched off, wait for 10 seconds before it is powered on again, otherwise it may cause damage to the instrument.
-During use, the instrument shall not be interfered by a strong electromagnetic environment.
+During use, the instrument shall not be interfered with by a strong electromagnetic environment.
 The instrument shall be maintained regularly.